TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 It spreads load across multiple downstream instances.
 It helps to expose a single point of access to your application.
 It handles failures of the downstream instances by doing regular health checks.

+It provides SSL termination for your websites and enforces stickiness with cookies.